 I think Cindy belonged to one of the men on the boat.
 Still not sure.

 C’est un crabe!!
-FYI, everyone from this small town spoke french.
+Everyone from this small town spoke French.
 I do not.
-I can understand some of the time, but speaking is impossible.
+I can understand some of the time but speaking is impossible.
 French immersion has done WONDERS for me it seems.

 We drove up to Miscou Island, the most northern part of New Brunswick and saw this lovely wooden lighthouse.
-It was constructed in 1856 and used to prevent accidents on the coast line!
-Also used to rake in tourists because, this is about the only attraction within a 2 hour radius.
+It was constructed in 1856 and used to prevent accidents on the coast line.
+It is also used to rake in tourists because this is about the only attraction within a two hour radius.

-The BEST blueberries in the world!
-Hands down.
+New Brunswick grows the BEST blueberries in the world!
 No chemicals, no pesticides, just a bundle of deliciousness.